 - Replace the pecorino it with parmigiano cheese or use half parmigiano and half pecorino romano.

 - Use Bacon.
 Amatriciana sauce is often made with bacon, as is the case with Authentic Italian Pasta Carbonara (no cream).
+To learn more about the Carbonara recipe, read this article!
 If only for the easy availability of the ingredient, which is indeed also less expensive than guanciale.

 Top Tips